followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxTreeList/1 Configuration/onEditingStart.md

 ===========================================================================

 <!--shortDescription-->
-A handler for **editingStart**.
+A handler for the **editingStart** event.
 Executed before a cell or row switches to the editing state.
 <!--/shortDescription-->

 <!--fullDescription-->
+In cell or batch [editing mode](/Documentation/ApiReference/UI_Widgets/dxTreeList/Configuration/editing/#mode), this handler is executed while rendering cells of columns whose [showEditorAlways](/Documentation/ApiReference/UI_Widgets/dxTreeList/Configuration/columns/#showEditorAlways) option is set to **true**.
 <!--/fullDescription-->
 <!--typeFunctionParamName1-->e<!--/typeFunctionParamName1-->
 <!--typeFunctionParamType1-->Object<!--/typeFunctionParamType1-->